AndrewFBel/ikea-assignment/README.md

     - or, alternatively, use terraform namespaces
 - Improve GitHub Actions workflow to allow triggering it, using environment as an input variable
 - Security improvements (eg, run docker as a non-root user, etc)
+- Output public IP directly to GHA run results summary
+- Better branching strategy and GHA triggers to manage workflows
+- Use registry/GitHub-local storage for caching
+- Output and send (if needed) build artefacts
+- Implement alerting for terraform warnings

 P.S. `*.tfvars` entry was removed from `.gitignore` for illustrative purposes